-In this article, we have a look at some of the important aspects that must be kept in mind when drafting a Cloud Services Agreement
+In this article, we have a look at some of the important aspects that must be kept in mind when building a Cloud Services Agreement

 The Cloud Services Agreement determines the rights and obligations of the Provider and the Customer relating to the Cloud Services.